 - Infection.
 Infection after a D&C is rare.

-Contact your health care provider if after a D&C you have:
+Contact your health care team if after a D&C you have:

 How you prepare

-Dilation and curettage can be done in a hospital, clinic or your provider's office, usually as an outpatient procedure.
+Dilation and curettage can be done in a hospital, clinic or health care professional's office, usually as an outpatient procedure.

 Before the procedure:

-- Follow your provider's instructions on limiting food and drink.
+- Follow your care team's instructions on limiting food and drink.

 - Arrange for someone to take you home because you may be drowsy after the anesthesia wears off.